tomsWebConsulting/twcsl/Form Text Field Max Length/README.md

 used in the PLACEHOLDER as above you can use the following.

 ```
-ftfml : { sku : 10 }
+ftfml : { skuOrProductId : 10 }
 ```

-You would of course replace **sku** with the SKU of your product.
+You would of course replace **skuOrProductId** with the SKU or product id of your product.
+Use SKUs for products with variants.
+Use product ids for products with no variants.
+SS does not provide access to SKUs across the board which this code can access, hence the having to use SKUs and products ids.
+I'll refer to SKUs and product ids collectively as id or ids.

-For multiple SKUs separate them with commas as in the following.
+For multiple ids separate them with commas as in the following.

 ```
-ftfml : { sku1 : 10, sku2 : 5, sku3 : 15 }
+ftfml : { skuOrProductId1 : 10, skuOrProductId2 : 5, skuOrProductId3 : 15 }
 ```

-And to have a default if there are no matching SKUs it would look like the following.
+And to have a default if there are no matching ids it would look like the following.

 ```
-ftfml : { sku1 : 20, default : 10 }
+ftfml : { skuOrProductId1 : 20, default : 10 }
 ```

-The SKUs and default can be in any order.
-As long as you follow the general format sku colon number comma for each sku/number pair.
+The ids and default can be in any order.
+As long as you follow the general format id colon number comma for each id/number pair.

-### Product With No Variants

-For products with no variants you need to use product ids instead of SKUs.
-Its a limitation of what SS provides on pages that this code can access.

-You can find a no variants product id by using Check out Heather Tovey's [Squarespace ID Finder](https://www.heathertovey.com/squarespace-id-finder/).
+You can find a no variants product id by using Heather Tovey's [Squarespace ID Finder](https://www.heathertovey.com/squarespace-id-finder/).
 Alternately you can export your inventory and grab the id from the CSV file.

 To use SIF go to your product detail page and use SIF.
-You will see something like to following.
+You will see something like the following.

 ![squarespace id finder example](read%20me%20assets/product%20id.png)

 You only need the number after **#item-**.

-The format for product block form field max lengths follow the same pattern as store product details.
-Using product ids instead of SKUs.

 ```
 ftfml : { productId : 10 }
 ```

 You can mix SKUs and product ids.
-This way you can have a product detail page and any products linked to it via product blocks and etc. can have form field max lengths.

 ```
 ftfml : { sku : 10, productId : 10 }